JanWilczek/wolf-sound-blog/_posts/dsp/2024-06-05-how-to-plot-audio-spectrogram-magnitude-stft-of-audio-signal-with-python-librosa-and-matplotlib.md

 ---
 Visualize a sound file using Python!

 In digital signal processing (DSP), machine learning, and deep learning we often need a representation of an audio signal in an image form.

-The closest we can get is via using a spectrogram: the magnitude of a short-time Fourier transform (STFT).
-In the below code snippet and linked YouTube tutorial, I'm showing you how to calculate the spectrogram, plot it and save it.
+The closest we can get is via using a **spectrogram**: the magnitude of a short-time Fourier transform (STFT).

+In the below code snippet and linked YouTube tutorial, I'm showing you how to calculate the spectrogram, plot it, and save it.

 ## What is a short-time Fourier transform (STFT)?